skip to content

 Why physiotherapy matters and how you can help share the message.

-During National Physiotherapy Month, members across Ontario help raise awareness about the impact of physiotherapy on patients’ lives and throughout the healthcare system.
+During National Physiotherapy Month in May, members across Ontario help raise awareness about the impact of physiotherapy on patients’ lives and throughout the healthcare system.

 Use the resources below to tell the story in your sphere of influence: share key messages, highlight patient success stories, and show why physiotherapy matters.